Romeo-5/TensorFlow/README.md

 # TensorFlow
-A collection of Jupyter Notebook projects.
-Milestone projects include Food Vision (a computer vision project), SkimLit (a natural language processing project), and BitPredict (a time series project).
+This repository contains a collection of Jupyter Notebook projects designed to guide you through the fundamental concepts of TensorFlow and its applications in various machine learning domains.

+## Milestone Projects
+* Food Vision - image classification with computer vision
+* SkimLit - predicting classification of sentences using natural language processing
+* BitPredict - predicted price of bitcoin with time series forecasting